quentinsf/rollease2mqtt/README.md

     env/bin/python3 main.py

-You'll want to look at the various settings at the start of main.py and configure them for your situation.
+If you run the program with a '-h' option, you can see the various settings and configure them for your situation.

 More coming soon.
 Contributions welcome!